aspose-email/Aspose.Email-Products/email/en/python-net/_index.md

      Create or Manipulate PST, OST &amp; MBOX Files
     </h2>
     <p>
-     Aspose.Email for Python via .NET allows you to manage Outlook storage files such as PST &amp; OST.
+     Aspose.Email for Python via .NET allows you to <a href="https://docs.aspose.com/email/python-net/working-with-outlook-storage-files-ost-or-pst/">manage Outlook storage files</a> such as PST &amp; OST.
 You can perform a number of operations on existing storage files as well as create new PST files from scratch.
 Possible operations include folder listing, message listing, messages extraction and contacts in MSG format.
     </p>
     <p>
      Along with Outlook storage files, Aspose.Email for Python via .NET also supports Mbox file format.
 You can use Aspose.Email for Python via .NET to load existing Mbox files and extract message information.